Marudi: History

 Charles Hose became Resident of Baram District in 1891 and the fort in Marudi was renamed Fort Hose.
+As a result of his concerns about his people' savage practices, Charles Brooke resolved to put a stop to the headhunting and blood feuds permanently.
+He organised a competition amongst all the tribes and started cockfighting among them, but the losing tribes didn't take it well, and further fighting broke out.
+Boat-racing was chosen instead, and Resident Charles Hose designated Marudi as the venue for a regatta.

-In 1895 and 1896, the Brooke administration organized an expedition to Usun Apau Plieran to punish the Kenyah people (including the Badeng people, a sub-tribe of Kenyahs) living there, who were alleged to have been responsible for the deaths of a Malay, a Chinese trader, and several Iban people.
+In 1895 and 1896, the Brooke administration organised an expedition to Usun Apau Plieran to punish the Kenyah people (including the Badeng people, a sub-tribe of Kenyahs) living there, who were alleged to have been responsible for the deaths of a Malay, a Chinese trader, and several Iban people.
 In October 1896, Saba Irang, the headman of the Badeng people, came to Claudetown to seek refuge and make peace with the Brooke administration.
-Hose decided to organize a peace conference at his fort in April 1899 to “encourage the Madang (Badeng) to be loyal subjects and to ensure a friendly recognition by them by the Baram people".
+Hose decided to organise a peace conference at his fort in April 1899 to “encourage the Madang (Badeng) to be loyal subjects and to ensure a friendly recognition by them by the Baram people".
 The conference was attended by 6,000 people.
 This peace conference also led to creation of the Baram Regatta, a long boat race competition among the natives that continues to be held in the present day.

-The Resident Office moved from Marudi to Miri in 1912 after oil was discovered in Miri.

 Administration

-The town is the administrative centre of Marudi District, a district in the Miri Division of Sarawak.
+The town is the administrative centre of Marudi District, a district in the Miri Division of Sarawak, governed by Marudi District Council, which encompasses the districts of Marudi and Mulu, and small portions of the districts are under Miri City Council such as Ba'kelalan.

 Transportation

+Land

+It was officially announced on 13 October 2017, that the 43.2 km road project that connects Miri with Marudi is far ahead of its initial 30-month timeline for completion.
+The road upgrade was supposed to be 12.53% finished by 25 September, however it is already 30.80% finished, or 18.27% ahead of schedule.
+The road link's poor state and increasing significance prompted the public to express great interest in its improvement, which started on 15 September 2016.
+The roads that connect Miri and Marudi passes through plantations, and occasionally have just one lane.
+The Marudi bridge, which has the length of 740 meters, costing RM116.5 million, commenced construction on 20 October 2022 and has been completed on 18 October 2024, which officially opened on 10 November 2024.